Observation of medium-induced yield enhancement and acoplanarity broadening of low-$p_\mathrm{T}$ jets from measurements in pp and central Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV

-Both terms in Eq.~\eqref{eq:DRecoil} include a significant yield of jet candidates that are not correlated with the trigger hadron, and whose \pTjet\ distributions are therefore identical in the signal and reference TT-selected populations.
-Because $\rho$ is the median local \pT-density, approximately half of the jet yield has $\pTreco<0$; the yield in this region is expected to be dominated by jet candidates that are not correlated with the trigger.
-Indeed, the shapes of the signal-TT and reference-TT (or its equivalent) recoil jet distributions in the negative-most region of \pTreco\ are found to be consistent within uncertainties in central \aaa\ collisions, thereby validating this picture~\cite{Adam:2015doa,Adamczyk:2017yhe,LonghJetpaper}.

-However, the magnitudes of the signal-TT and reference-TT trigger-normalized distributions differ in the negative-most region of \pTreco, due to conservation of jet number density in high-multiplicity events and the larger population of hard jets at large positive \pTreco\ for the signal-TT population (i.e.~higher \pTtrig\ generates a harder recoil jet spectrum)~\cite{deBarros:2012ws,Adam:2015doa,Adamczyk:2017yhe,LonghJetpaper}.
-The factor \cRef\ accounts for this effect by normalizing the reference-TT to the signal-TT distribution in the negative-most $\pTreco$ region, which is dominated by uncorrelated yield.
-The value of \cRef\ is determined from the ratio of the signal and reference TT recoil jet distributions in this region.
-In \PbPb collisions it is found to depend on \rr\ and \dphi, with values for $\rr=0.2$ of $0.898\pm0.004$ for $\dphi=\pi/2$ and $0.914\pm0.008$ for $\dphi=\pi$, and correspondingly $0.751\pm0.030$ and $0.811\pm0.013$ for $\rr=0.5$~\cite{LonghJetpaper}.
-In \pp\ collisions it is found to be \dphi\-independent, with values of 0.92 and 1.0, for $\rr=0.2$ and $0.5$, respectively.

-In the high-$Q^2$ partonic scattering regime where QCD factorization is expected to be valid~\cite{Collins:1989gx}, multiple scatterings in the same nuclear collision are independent and do not interfere (multiple-partonic interactions, or MPI).
-MPI processes which generate a trigger hadron and recoil jet which are in the same event but are uncorrelated constitute a significant background for the search for large-angle jet deflection in this analysis, since the signature of such an effect is a medium-induced change in the \dphi\ distribution relative to that in \pp\ collisions, and the MPI-generated distribution is uniform in \dphi, resulting in a \dphi-independent pedestal that masks any \dphi-dependent physical effect.
-However, as noted above, Eq.~\eqref{eq:DRecoil} corrects the yield due to all uncorrelated sources, including MPIs, and no additional correction procedure to account for the MPI contribution is warranted in the analysis.
+Multiple hard partonic interactions (MPIs) in the same nuclear collision are independent and do not interfere~\cite{Collins:1989gx}.
+MPIs which generate an uncorrelated trigger hadron and recoil jet in the same event constitute a significant background in the search for large-angle jet deflection, since the MPI-generated \dphi\ distribution is uniform, masking any \dphi-dependent physical effect.
+However, \Drecoil\ corrects the yield due to all uncorrelated sources, including MPIs, and no additional correction procedure to account for the MPI contribution is warranted in the analysis.